shivamvarma121/COEN_383_Project6/README.md

 todo:

+general:
+PIPE and Terminal simulators sending messages to main. using select() to fetch messages from main.

-send messages from pipe to main then sleep in a loop prompt user then send message to main from term
+pipe: send message to main then sleep in a loop for 30 sec real time

-add timestamps to messages from pipe/term
+terminal: prompt user for message then send it to main for 30 sec real time

-use select in main to grab available messages print selected message with timestamp
+main: use select to grab available messages, and print selected message with timestamp prefix